hoothin/UserScripts/Pagetual/README.md

 insertPos
 --
-1 means insert before, 2 means just append to the bottom of target pageAction:(document, eles) //對每一個插入的頁面進行修剪 init:(document) // 對主頁面進行處理
+1 means insert before, 2 means just append to the bottom of target pageAction:(document, eles)
+--
+The js code to run with every page inserted

+init:(document)
+--
+The js code to run with current main page